TheTechOddBug/lon-mirror/README.md

 Current evaluated status

-OMNIA v1.0 has been evaluated, within the tested perimeter, across:
+Within the tested perimeter, the material in this repository documents evaluation across:

 controlled structural benchmarks